gaehlerm/SoftwareEngineering/README.md

 This is an attempt to distill a list of rules that allow you to judge the quality of code.

-By definition good code is easy to understand.
+By definition good code is easy to understand [preface].
 Also for new software developers in the team.
-With good code, even marketing people may understand some of your technical discussions as you use the same language.
+With good code, even marketing people may understand some of your technical discussions as you use the same language [domain driven design].

-Good code is well tested.
-It has both, unit and acceptance tests.
-Especially a good coverage with unit tests is paramount, as it forces you to write good code.
+Good code is well tested [testing].
+It has both, unit and acceptance tests, maybe also integration tests [types of tests].
+Especially a good coverage with unit tests is paramount, as it forces you to write good code [writing better code with tests].
 Yet at the same time, unit tests are strongly reducing the number of errors in your code.

-Pretty much all your code follows the SRP.
+Pretty much all your code follows the SRP [Single Responsability Principle].
 Functions, classes, modules.
 Everything.
 Even the build takes only one command.
 This makes the code much easier to understand and also naming becomes simpler.

-Names should be short, yet concise.
+Names should be short, yet concise [Naming].

-Do not repeat yourself.
+Do not repeat yourself (DRY) [section Do not Repeat Yourself].
 There is no copy paste code around.
 But also avoid conceptual code duplication.
 Code duplication is terrible as you never know if making a single change is enough, or if it has to be implemented in several other locations.
 This leads to bugs and high maintenance costs very quickly.

-Classes should have high internal cohesion.
-They should have strong coupling between the variables and methods and weak coupling to other classes.
-Due to constant refactoring classes tend to lose cohesion.
-Then they have to be broken up into several smaller classes.
+Classes should have high internal  [classes].
+They should have strong coupling between the variables [Data types] and methods [Functions] and weak coupling to other classes.
+Due to constantly adding functionality, classes tend to lose cohesion.
+Then they have to be broken up into several smaller classes [Refactoring].

 It feels easy to add features and change code.
-Thanks to the test coverage you have a safety net and well-structured code makes it apparent where new features belong.
+Thanks to the test coverage [Testing] you have a safety net and well-structured code makes it apparent where new features belong [Physical Laws of Code].

-A function name tells you what the function does.
+A function name tells you what the function does [Naming].
 There is no surprising behavior.
 The same holds for classes and variables.
-Functions have no side effects.
+Functions have no side effects [Functional Programming].

 There are no magic numbers.
-Assign the magic number to a variable with an appropriate name and the code becomes much clearer to understand.
+Assign the magic number to a variable with an appropriate name and the code becomes much clearer to understand [Naming].

 Define variables right where they are used.
 Always assign them a value right away.

 Create objects always at once.
 Creating only part of an object because not all required information is around is the code equivalent of a supply chain issue.
 This can become very confusing.
 An object should be completely created, or not existing at all.
 Throw exceptions if objects cannot be created at once.

-Write short functions (~< 10 lines) and classes (~< 100 lines).
+Write short functions (~< 10 lines) and classes (~< 100 lines) [Single responsability principle].
 These are very rough estimates and depend on a lot of factors.
-Usually their length is limited by the SRP and the level of abstraction.
-Complicated functions and classes have to be short or their complexity might get out of hand.
+Usually their length is limited by the SRP and the level of abstraction [Levels of abstraction].
+Complicated functions and classes have to be short or their complexity [Complexity] might get out of hand.

-Keep the dependencies between different parts of the code low.
-Especially when dealing with 3rd party libraries, you’d better write a wrapper around it.
+Keep the dependencies between different parts of the code low [Dependencies].
+Especially when dealing with 3rd party libraries [3rd Party libraries], you’d better write a wrapper [Interfaces] around it.
 This helps once you want to replace it.

-Using a debugger frequently is a strong sign you lost control of the code.
-Normally, automated tests should cover all the bugs and the debugger remains unused.
+Using a debugger [Bugs, Errors, Exceptions] frequently is a strong sign you lost control of the code.
+Normally, automated tests [Testing] should cover all the bugs and the debugger remains unused.

 YAGNI: You Aren’t Going Need It.
-Plan ahead the structure of your code but don’t implement anything you don’t need yet.
+Plan ahead the structure of your code but don’t implement anything you don’t need yet [Planning].
 Chances are, you will never need it.
-Only architects have to speculate what will be used in the future.
+Only architects have to speculate what will be used in the future [Software Architecture].
 Developers implement only things that will certainly be used.

-The solution representing the natural logic of the problem is usually the best.
-It has the lowest complexity.
+The solution representing the natural logic of the problem is usually the best [Domain driven desing].
+It has the lowest complexity [Complexity].
 The complexity of the code is equal to the complexity of the actual problem to be implemented.
 The sales team can explain the domain logic and you have to bake it into code.
 Don’t come up with your own logic on a problem you don’t understand too well.

-Use the simplest features of your programming language as possible.
+Use the simplest features of your programming language as possible [Programming language].
 Only use more complex features if you really benefit from it.
 Don’t use features of your programming language that resemble black magic.

 Do not nest if loops.
-Apparently, this violates the SRP and is highly prone to bugs.
+Apparently, this violates the SRP and is highly prone to bugs [Single Responsability Principle].
 Avoid nested try catch blocks as well.
 Preferably avoid nested loops completely.

-Avoid Boolean values and logic as much as you can.
+Avoid Boolean values [section Booleans] and logic as much as you can.
 Due to human deficiencies these are the lines of code which harbor the most errors.
 Try to avoid them as far as reasonably possible.
 Make sure every branch of an if statement is covered with tests.

-Don’t pass Booleans as function arguments.
-They are a strong sign of violated SRP.
+Don’t pass Booleans as function arguments [Functions].
+They are a strong sign of violated SRP [Single Responsability Principle].
 Resolve the consequences immediately.

-Don’t do string comparisons, use enums instead.
+Don’t do string comparisons [section Strings], use enums instead [seciton Enums].
 Convert the string into an enum as soon as you have the string object available.

 Make the code self-commenting.
-Only use comments for things the code can’t explain by itself.
+Only use comments for things the code can’t explain by itself [Comments].

-Functions asking for more information than they need.
-They ask for a complicated structured object, even though they need only a small fraction of the information.
-"You wanted a banana but what you got was a gorilla holding the banana and the entire jungle." - Joe Armstrong

 ## The Zen of Python